-During the "Check Our Work" stage, Envision staff solicited input on the draft Envision Report both at in-person events and online.
-From October 6 to November 2, 2018, an estimated 2,500 people engaged with Envision staff at community events.
-In addition to providing feedback on the draft Envision Report, participants were reminded that planning for the future will not be easy and were asked what they believe is the most important way to treat each other.
+During the "Check Our Work" stage Envision staff solicited input on the draft Envision Report both at in-person events and on-line.
+From October 6 to November 2, 2018 an estimated 2,500 people engaged with Envision staff at community events.
+In addition to providing feedback on the draft Envision Report participants were reminded that planning for our future won't be easy and were asked what they believe is the most important way to treat each other.
 There was a fairly even response among the options, which included Listen.
 Be Neighborly, Empathize, Be Open Minded, and Be Compassionate.